-This series will look at four examples of new and extended walls around the world.
-It will examine the lives of those who are living next to them and how their lives are impacted.
-It will also reveal the intention of the walls' designers and builders, and explore the novel and artistic ways walls are used to chronicle the past and imagine the future.
+This series looks at four examples of walls around the world.
+It examines the lives of those who are living next to them and how their lives are affected.
+It also reveals the intention of the walls' designers and builders, and explores the novel and artistic ways walls are used to chronicle the past and imagine the future.

-Taking its name from John F. Kennedy's reference to the Berlin Wall in his state of the union address in 1963, this series will examine four new walls: The one on the American-Mexican border, the West Bank wall, the Spanish fence around Ceuta, and the walls inside the city of Belfast in Northern Ireland.
+Taking its name from John F Kennedy's reference to the Berlin Wall in his state of the union address in 1963, this series examines four walls: the one on the American-Mexican border, the West Bank wall, the Spanish fence around Ceuta, and the walls inside the city of Belfast in Northern Ireland.

-In the third episode of Walls of Shame, we look at the plight of Palestinian farmers whose land has become inaccessible because of Israel's 700km security wall.
+In this episode of Walls of Shame, we look at the plight of Palestinian farmers whose land has become inaccessible because of Israel's 700km security wall.

-Most ancient cities had so-called 'protective' walls - and while we see some around Jerusalem dating back to the 16th century, the wall erected by Israel in the last few years not only looks different - it serves a completely different purpose.
+Most ancient cities had so-called "protective" walls - and while we see some around Jerusalem dating back to the 16th century, the separation barrier erected by Israel not only looks different - it serves a completely different purpose.

 Israel claims the wall is vital for its security, but according to the International Court of Justice it is in clear violation of international law.